Alcatraz (TV series): International distribution

-Home video release
+Home media

 Warner Home Video released the entire series in DVD and Blu-ray Disc formats on October 16, 2012.
 Both the three-disc DVD and two-disc Blu-ray sets featured deleted scenes, a gag reel, the "Alcatraz: Island of Intrigue" featurette of the cast and crew, and a 6-page full-color collectible booklet.
 The United States Blu-ray version also featured digital UltraViolet versions of each episode.

 Reception

 In June 2011, Alcatraz was one of eight honorees in the Most Exciting New Series category at the 1st Critics' Choice Television Awards, elected by journalists who had seen the pilots.
-It has an aggregate score of 63/100 on Metacritic, denoting "generally favorable reviews".
+The series holds a 60% approval rating on review aggregator Rotten Tomatoes, based on 35 critic reviews.
+The website's critics consensus reads, "Though it involves a mysterious and intriguing premise, Alcatraz delivers the plot through lumbering, humorless means."
+On Metacritic, which uses a weighted average, the series holds a score of 62/100 based on 29 critics, denoting "generally favorable reviews".
 Newsday's Verne Gay liked the series, but stated "'Traz' shares some of the DNA of The 4400 (of all shows) with a strand or two stripped from the genetic code of FlashForward.
 Love all these aforementioned worthies."
 Robert Bianco of USA Today wrote: "Alcatraz is easy enough to follow, with twists and surprises that are enjoyable and not enervating.
 But you still may leave it wondering how long it will be before there are eight timelines and six universes."
 New York's Matt Zoller Seitz panned the series, saying, "The characters are so TV cute (and in some cases TV pretty) and the storytelling so mechanical, that I couldn't give myself over to it either way."

-The series opened with over 10 million U.S. viewers, but for the season finale, it had decreased to 4.75 million U.S viewers, the series' lowest viewership.
+The series opened with over 10 million U.S. viewers, but for the season finale, it had decreased to 4.75 million U.S. viewers, the series' lowest viewership.
 In the UK, the pilot episode debuted on March 15, 2012, with 496,000 viewers, marking UKTV's Watch channel's highest debut for the time-slot since 2011's Dynamo: Magician Impossible.